ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   A TAM receiving this error might attempt to use an alternate certificate.

 ERR_ATTESTATION_REQUIRED (7)
-: Indicates attestation of the TAM is required at the TEEP Agent side, and to request additional round of QueryRequest and QueryResponse to be performed before proceeding to update message.
+: Indicates attestation of the TAM is required by the TEEP Agent side.
+This will lead to an additional round of QueryRequest and QueryResponse to be performed before proceeding to update message.